Sam-Mobed/Leetcode-problems/Python_notes.md

 ### The .get(arg1,arg2) method

-Instead of checking whether a key exists with an if statement, use the .get() method, which will check and return the value if it exists, or initialize it will the value you pass to it as the second argument.
+Instead of checking whether a key exists with an if statement, use the .get() method, which will check and return the value if it exists, or ~~initialize it will the value you pass to it as the second argument.~~ It won't create a new key if it doesn't exist, it will just return the value of the second argument.
 ```python
 dict1.get(key1,0)
 ```